DidCodeHere/PF-GCP/project.md

 > **Design Principle**: This project is designed to be **100% free** to run.
 No paid APIs, no hosting costs.
 GitHub Pages for the frontend, GitHub Actions for scheduled scraping, and free-tier LLMs for analysis.

+> **Update (Static Site Constraint)**: Because GitHub Pages is static, all “AI”/analysis must run during the data generation step (GitHub Actions / local runs).
+The current approach uses a **deterministic, rules-based scorer** (no paid APIs, no rate limits) and writes results into `data/properties.json`.

 ## 2. Work Done

 - [x] **Project Initialization**: Established repository structure and version control.